arduino/docs-content/content/arduino-cloud/03.cloud-interface/00.sketches/sketches.md

 In this setup, the only way to handle network settings is to return to using the secrets declared in `secrets.h` file.
 This can be done manually by adding the `secrets.h` file with the defines needed.

 In order to change the network settings, you must flash your sketch with the updated network settings in the `secrets.h` file.
-The network settings can no longer be updated using the Arduino Cloud Webpage or the mobile app.
+The network settings can no longer be updated using the Arduino Cloud webpage or the mobile app.
 The final result should be the following (`thingProperties.h` file):

 ```arduino
 #include <ArduinoIoTCloud.h>